10 Best Magnetic Therapy Products

 Maintenance and Longevity

 Neodymium and hematite magnets retain their strength for years if handled properly.
-The main maintenance tasks involve keeping the components clean and dry.
+The main tasks involve keeping components clean and dry.
 Copper bracelets develop a natural patina over time; occasional polishing restores their original shine but is not required for magnet performance.
 Titanium bands resist corrosion and generally need only a wipe with a damp cloth.

 Reliability Signals to Watch For